 Welcome to Year 5

 The Year 5 homework policy is as follows: Children are given spellings every Monday and will be tested upon these the following Monday.
 In order to help children learn their spellings, parental/carer involvement is essential.
 Spelling sentences or dictionary definitions are to be written by the children in their ‘Thinking Skills’ books in order to ensure their understanding of the meaning of each spelling word.
 Weekly Mental Maths test will be carried out as children are expected to learn all of their multiplication and division facts by the end of Year 5, if they do not know them already.
-Other home learning tasks are included on the ‘Homework Menu - Circus Skills sheet’.
+Other home learning tasks are included on the ‘Homework Menu - Ancient Greek’.
 The more homework points the children achieve, the better the reward.

 I would also like to take this opportunity to reinforce the importance of children reading for at least 20 minutes every evening.
 Reading is vital for your child’s success and it helps enormously in their writing.
 As Year 5’s, it is now the children’s responsibility to change their books independently, although this will be monitored.
 Either myself or another adult in the class will be reading with your child weekly and we will be rewarding those children who read five or more times a week at home every half term.